developerstephanieb/latex_reference/01_fundamentals/04_page_layout.md

 ## The `multicol` Package

-For more control, such as having a full-width title and then switching to multiple columns, load the `multicol` package in the preamble.
+Use the `multicol` package for more control over multi-column layouts, such as having a full-width title and then switching to multiple columns

 - `\usepackage{multicol}`: Loads the `multicol` package, enabling multi-column layouts within selected parts of the document.